Luna Sharpshooters: Related units

-During the war, Luna also formed other units similar to the sharpshooters.
+During the war, Luna also formed other units similar to the marksmen.
 One would be the unit commanded by Rosendo Simón de Pajarillo called Los Bandoleros.
 The unit emerged from a group of ten men wanting to volunteer in the regular Filipino army.
 Luna, still thinking of the defeat at the Battle of Caloocan, sent the men away at first.
 However, he soon changed his mind and decided to give the men an initiation.
 After taking breakfast, he ordered a subordinate, Colonel Queri, to prepare arms and ammunition for the ten men.
 Then, the men boarded a train destined towards Malinta (now in the City of Valenzuela), which was American-held territory.
 After giving orders to the men, he let them go and watched them with his telescope.
 The men, succeeding their mission, eventually returned unharmed.
 Admiring their bravery, he organized them into a guerrilla unit of around 50 members.
 This unit would see action in the Second Battle of Caloocan.

 Another unit would be the Guardia Negra (Black Guard), a 25-man guerrilla unit under a Lieutenant García.
 García, one of Luna's favorites, was a modest but brave soldier.
 His unit was tasked to approach the enemy by surprise and quickly return to camp.
 Luna had admired García's unit very much that he wanted to increase their size.
 However, García declined the offer.
-Jose Alejandrino, the chief army engineer and one of Luna's aides, stated that he never heard of García and his unit again after Luna's resignation on February 28.
+Alejandrino later stated that he never heard of García and his unit again after Luna's resignation on February 28.